The Way of All Flesh (album)

-The Way of All Flesh is the fourth studio album by the French progressive metal/technical death metal band Gojira.
+The Way of All Flesh is the fourth studio album by French heavy metal band Gojira.
 The album was released on 13 October 2008 in Europe via Listenable Records and on 14 October in the US through Prosthetic Records.
 It sold around 4,200 copies in the United States in its first week of release to debut at number 138 on the Billboard 200 chart.
 It also reached no. 1 on the Top Heatseekers chart and no. 21 on the Top Independent Albums chart.
 The album was recorded at the band's home studio while Joe Duplantier produced it.
 The drums were recorded in Los Angeles and engineered by Logan Mader, who also mixed and mastered the album.
 The cover features artwork created by vocalist Joe Duplantier, who was responsible for the artwork on past albums.

 Writing and composition

 Joe Duplantier revealed to Total Guitar magazine that the album deals with their vision about life and death.
 "The Way Of All Flesh is everything we have to go through until death.
 I’m 30 years old now and it’s the first time as a human being that I’ve thought about my own death philosophically, and the time that I have to spend here on Earth.
 It’s something that we’re all concerned about.
 But it’s almost taboo.
 You don’t go to a party and talk about death, right?”

 Duplantier also references the bands that Gojira have toured with as well as the environment and landscape of the band's hometown Bayonne as influences on the writing of this album.

 Randy Blythe from the American band Lamb of God appeared as a guest vocalist on the song "Adoration for None."

 The song "The Art of Dying" is a reference to the Buddhist concept of rebirth, and features introspective lyrics.
 At the end of the song "The Art of Dying", there is a small part that is played backwards.
 If backmasked, the section would bear a resemblance to the song "Esoteric Surgery", which is then repeated at the end of that very next track.
 A similar technique is used at the end of "Wolf Down the Earth."